BiodataMiningGroup/unknot/example/README.md

 The detection results will be stored in `detections.json` in the `results` directory.

+In the script, you can adjust `workers` based on the number of available CPUs and `batch_size` based on the available GPU memory.

 ## 3. Evaluation

 Run the following command perform the evaluation of an object detection result from the previous step (assuming the results were stored in the `results` directory):